The Joints

 B.J.’s Grill & BBQ, LaGrange (E, w) – Only serves BBQ on Wednesdays and Saturdays.
 The whole hog ‘cue is tender and flavorful, but go easy on the sauce, which is far too sweet for my tastebuds.
 B

-Blue Mist Barbecue, Asheboro (L, w) – Certainly the best ‘cue near the zoo.
+[See note] Blue Mist Barbecue, Asheboro (L, w) – Certainly the best ‘cue near the zoo.
 Not great but quite good, and since Blue Mist has been around since 1948 and still cooks over wood they have earned my respect.
-B
+B NOTE: Out of business as of July 2013.

 Blue Note Grill, Durham (H, g/e) – A nice bar and grill but stick to the burgers and other such fare until they prove the know how to cook barbecue, or at the very least until they add hush puppies to the menu!
 C-